withastro/docs/src/pages/en/guides/imports.md

 ```

 ## `src/`
- The following applies to files in your `src/` directory, which Astro is ultimately responsible for.
+ The following applies to files located in your `src/` directory, which are processed by Astro.

 ### JavaScript & ESM